emc211/optane-kdb-report/README.md

 ### Read versus write

-The general consensus was that PMEM reads are much closer to DRAM performance that writes however we ran into more issues with the reads when quering the rdb than writing the data.
-We believe this is because out typical market data system will be writting small inserts to the optane mounts on each upd where as queries can attempt to read the entire data that is stored there. .e.g `exec max time from quote`.
+The general consensus was that PMEM reads are much closer to DRAM performance that writes however we ran into more issues with the reads when querying the rdb than writing the data.
+We believe this is because out typical market data system will be writing small inserts to the optane mounts on each update where as queries can attempt to read the entire data that is stored there. .e.g `exec max time from quote`.
 This is no different to how kdb behaves with DRAM it is just more noticeable as queries are slightly slower.

 ### Middle ground

 ### Steps for further investigation or post could involve